dl1bz/deskhpsdr/README.md

 * a SDR device or SDR transceiver, which supports HPSDR protocol 1 (older) like the Hermes Lite 2 or protocol 2 (newer) like the ANAN or similiar devices.
 Per default Soapy-API is disabled, if needed you must activate Soapy-API support in the ```make.config.deskhpsdr``` as an user-defined option.
 Please note, development support for Soapy has been discontinued now.
 * a very good running network without any issues (Ethernet preferred, WiFi not recommended) and a DHCP server inside (without DHCP is possible too, but more complicated or difficult working with the SDR devices)
 * for Hermes Lite 2 specific notes look into the ```Notes_if_using_HERMES-Lite-2.md```
-* if using a Raspberry Pi: Revision 5 (aka "Pi5") with >= 8GB RAM is strongly recommended
+* if want using a Raspberry Pi: Revision 5 (aka "Pi5") with >= 8GB RAM is strongly recommended, but deskHPSDR is not optimized for such SoC

 ## I want use now deskHPSDR.
 What I need to do ?